shinobukawano/hubspot-crm-importer/README.md

 You can also set the owner of objects using `hubspot_owner_email` column.
 It finds HubSpot user by given email address and assign it to objects.

 <img src="assets/2.png" width="300"/>

+## Applying the script in the real environment

+I assume you will need to edit some portion of the script to fit the real environment.
+For instance, you may want to add properties of objects or modify column names of CSV files from default, etc. Feel free to adjust the script.
+I hope this script become a good starting point for your migration.

 ## Troubleshooting